bmr5/BeeGood/bee-good-mvp.md

     - Skip button prominently displayed
     - Reassurance about privacy and how this information will be used
     - LLM processes nuanced spiritual descriptions and suggests appropriate categories

-- Initial bee character introduction

-  - Default bee with welcome message
-  - Brief explanation of how the bee will evolve based on completed deeds
-  - Simple name selection for the bee character
-  - Option to chat briefly with the bee to establish rapport
-  - Celebration animation with bee doing a happy dance when character is named

 - **How Your Free Trial Works** (Feature Explanation Screen)